Welcome

 Learning Outcomes

-After reading this article, you will be able to identify the nine protected characteristics under the Equality Act 2010, explain the legal definition and elements of direct discrimination, apply the comparator test, and recognise key exceptions and justifications.
-You will also be able to analyse practical scenarios and distinguish direct discrimination from other forms of prohibited conduct, as required for SQE1.
+This article explains the nine protected characteristics under the Equality Act 2010, the legal definition and elements of direct discrimination, the comparator test, and key exceptions and justifications; it also distinguishes direct discrimination from other forms of prohibited conduct through practical scenarios and discusses perception and association, the statutory burden of proof, and the lawful application of occupational requirements and positive action.

 SQE1 Syllabus

-For SQE1, you are required to understand the Equality Act 2010 as it applies to legal services, employment, and service provision.
-Focus your revision on:
+For SQE1, you are required to understand the Equality Act 2010 as it applies to legal services, employment, and service provision, with a focus on the following syllabus points:

 • the nine protected characteristics defined by the Act